Azure/AzureStack-Tools/README.md

 cd AzureStack-Tools
 ```

-Otherwise download the tools as follows
+Or you can use the following PowerShell script to download the content of this repository to c:\AzureStack-Tools

 ```powershell
 $Uri = 'https://raw.githubusercontent.com/Azure/AzureStack-Tools/master/Download.ps1'
 Invoke-Expression ((Invoke-WebRequest -Uri $Uri).content).Replace('FILTER','')
 ```

-This will download the content of this repository to c:\AzureStack-Tools

 Instructions below are relative to the root of the repo.